Grantees

 Amplifying Student Voice with Book Creator

-At Greer Elementary, our diverse, multilingual students bring rich cultural and linguistic backgrounds to the classroom.
-This grant will help them find and share their voices through Book Creator, an interactive program that lets students record, write, and publish their own digital books.
+Greer Elementary’s diverse, multilingual students bring rich cultural and linguistic backgrounds to the classroom.
+This PROPEL Achievement grant will help them find and share their voices through Book Creator, an interactive program that lets students record, write, and publish their own digital books.
 With new class sets of headphones and microphones, students in grades 2–5 will be able to create and reflect in English and their home languages—developing fluency, creativity, and confidence as young authors while connecting their learning across all subjects.

 Benjamin Kane, $1500